-Explain how federal funds will leverage those additional resources (private, state and local funds), including a description of how matching requirements will be satisfied
+Explain how federal funds will leverage those additional resources (private, state, and local funds), including a description of how matching requirements will be satisfied.

-HUD continues to require that all participating jurisdictions (PJ) match, with non-federal funds, no less than 25 cents for each dollar of HOME funds spent on affordable housing during the program year.
-The City again received a match reduction of 50% due to fiscal distress and is only required to match each dollar spent with 12.5 cents with non-federal match.
+HUD continues to require that all participating jurisdictions (PJ) match, with non-federal funds, no less than 25 cents for each dollar of HOME funds spent on affordable housing.
+The City again received a match reduction of 50 percent due to fiscal distress and is only required to match each dollar spent with 12.5 cents non-federal match.
 The City will continue to leverage other private and public funds in the development of HOME-funded affordable housing and accumulate additional match.
-If the City no longer receives a 50% HOME match reduction, the match requirement can still be met using leveraged funds and match already banked from previous program years.

-ESG grant regulations require that grant funds to be matched 100% or dollar-for-dollar.
+ESG grant regulations require that grant funds to be matched 100 percent or dollar for dollar.
 Match requirements will be satisfied, as follows, when paid with non-ESG funds:

-- Cash - · Value or fair rental value of any donated material or building - Value of any lease on a building - Salary paid to staff to carry out the program of the recipient or sub-recipient - Volunteers providing professional services, such as medical or legal services, and are valued at the reasonable and customary rate in the community
+- Cash - Value or fair rental value of any donated material or building. - Value of any lease on a building - Salary paid to staff to carry out the program of the recipient or sub-recipient - Volunteers providing professional services such as medical or legal services are valued at the reasonable and customary rate in the community